TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 ## 🌱 Previously

 Years ago they let me build stuff.
 I had the wonderful opportunity to work with brilliant people at Cloudflare to ship products that change how our customers keep their teams safe.
 These products are now led by Product Managers who are taking them to new places to help even more customers.
+I was the individual contributor Product Manager for the following products.

 <main class="grid">
   <article>
     <p align="center"><img src="../../static/media/cloudflare/access.svg" height="100"></p>
     <div class="text">
       <h3>Cloudflare Access</h3>
-      <p><b><center>2018-2020</center></b></p>
       <p>Zero Trust control over your applications and data.</p>
       <p><a href="https://blog.cloudflare.com/cloudflare-access-now-teams-of-any-size-can-turn-off-their-vpn/">Learn more</a> ></p>
     </div>